 Four Corners Project

-Delrey Metals has signed an LOI for an option to acquire an 80 percent interest in Triple Nine Resources’ Four Corners vanadium-iron-titanium project in Newfoundland, Canada.
+Delrey Metals has signed a definitive option agreement to acquire an 80 percent interest in Triple Nine Resources’ Four Corners vanadium-iron-titanium project in Newfoundland, Canada.
 The 5,157.19-hectare property is 25 kilometers east of Stephenville and 40 kilometers east of the Port Harmon complex in Newfoundland.
 The property is accessible by the Burgeo Highway, and a 33-megawatt power line crosses the property.

 The Geological Survey of Canada has determined that the Keating Hill East magnetic anomaly is 4,500 meters in length, has a width between 400 meters to 1,100 meters and has been mapped 590 meters from the surface but remains open at depth.
 The Geological Survey of Canada believes that the anomaly conservatively represents a 2-billion-tonne target.
 Although this estimate is based on historic work the company intends to follow up on the prior work to bring estimates compliant to 43-1010 standards.
 In 2011, an airborne electromagnetic survey identified three new target anomalies which increased the strike length to 12 kilometers.